Is Hartley’s Jelly Vegan?

 Is Hartley’s jelly vegan?

+Some variations of Hartley’s jelly are vegan-friendly.
 Hartley’s ready to eat jelly pots are vegan but their jelly crystals and jelly cubes are not.
 The crystals and cubes are made with gelatine but the pots are made with gum-based gelling agents.

 The regular jelly pots, the 10 calorie jelly pots and the no added sugar jelly pots are all vegan-friendly.
 These pots come in a variety of different flavours such as strawberry, raspberry, pineapple and blackcurrant.
 The ingredient listed on their website are as follows: